MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Configuring_Pipelines_as_Code_with_YAML.md

 1. On the **Select a repository** pane, click **PartsUnlimited**.
 1. On the **Configure your pipeline** pane, click **ASP<nolink>.NET** to use this template as the starting point for your pipeline.
 This will open the **Review your pipeline YAML** pane.

     > **Note**: The pipeline definition will be saved as a file named **azure-pipelines.yml** in the root of the repository.
 The file will contain the steps required to build and test a typical ASP<nolink>.NET solution.
 You can also customize the build as needed.
-In this scenario, you will update the **pool** to enforce the use of a VM running Visual Studio 2017.
+In this scenario, you will update the **pool** to enforce the use of a VM running Windows 2019.

 1. Make sure  `trigger` is **master**.